Shared Equity

 -

-LIFT open market — At the current time Open Market Shared Equity Scheme (OMSE) is paused for applications as the 2024/25 budget has been fully allocated.
+LIFT open market — At the current time the Open Market Shared Equity Scheme (OMSE) is closed as the 2024/25 budget has been fully allocated .

 -